Funa4git/DayTimer86400/README.md

 - Japanese
 ## Note
 The following functions will be supported sequentially in the future.
+- Increase the variety of widget colors.
+- Add widget setting screen.
+- Support widgets of other sizes.
 - Update widget more frequently.
 - Time signal by push notification.
 - Simple view mode.